amartincolby/Rust-Quick-Guide/README.md

 <a name="fn9">9</a>: The examples of this are too numerous to list, but some
-glaring examples are Toyota's unintended acceleration debacle, the Therac 25, the Boeing 737 MAX, Tesla's Autopilot, and the countless industiral accidents involving manufacturing robots.
+glaring examples are Toyota's unintended acceleration debacle, the Therac 25, the Boeing 737 MAX, Tesla's Autopilot, and the countless industrial accidents involving manufacturing robots.

 <a name="fn10">10</a>: Deloitte and its multiple lawsuits over its disastrous